beforesemicolon/client-web-storage/README.md

 # Client Store
-Web browser (client) storage interface for IndexedDB, WebSQL, LocalStorage, and in memory data with Schema validation;
+Web browser (client) storage interface for IndexedDB, WebSQL, LocalStorage, and in memory data with Schema validation.

 ## Installation